makersacademy/takeaway-challenge/README.md

  I feel I have respected the rule of keeping each object as separate as possible from each others, using encapsulation.

-The project has been made with ❤️ from France for the week 2 weekend challenge for Makers Academy.
+The project has been made with ❤️ from France for the weekend challenge of week 2 at Makers Academy.

  Instructions